-Be consistent and time it right
+How to discipline your dog: Be consistent and time it right

 Dog trainers recommend disciplining or rewarding a dog for a behavior no more than five seconds after the incident or action occurred.
 For instance, if you found your dog biting the couch, don’t wait 10 minutes later to dole out the consequence.
 Chances are, they’ll forget what they did even a minute later.
 Do it right then and there.

-Don’t be too harsh
+How to discipline your dog: Don’t be too harsh

 However, a too-tough consequence is unlikely to reduce your dog’s bad behavior.
 Instead, it can create other problems like fear toward you, mistrust between you, and other behavioral issues.
 For instance, if your dog had an accident in your bedroom, don’t scream at them, make them look at their mess, hit them, or lock them up for 10 minutes alone.

 Step 3: In the same vein of being consistent, always provide the same consequence for the same action.
 This will help them make a connection between bad behavior X and undesirable consequence Y.

-Redirect from bad behavior
+How to discipline your dog: Redirect from bad behavior